 Visas for Belgium

-Applying for a Schengen visa for Belgium
+Schengen visas for Belgium

 Those who apply for a Schengen visa for Belgium will need to gather the required documents, complete a visa application form, and submit these to the Belgian consulate or embassy in their home country before they travel.
 Processing time can vary, so applicants should be sure to submit their application well before their intended departure date.